elizibar/elizibar.github.io/mickedex/warp/mickinyellow.md

 It is said to be the ruler of a lost city in the stars and spreads corruption wherever it appears.

 ### Evolution
-Transforms from Micklord whenit is taken to The Warp.
+Transforms from Micklord when it is taken to The Warp.

 **Previous Evolution:** Micklord (Warp)
 **Next Evolution(s):** -